neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

 - This dashboard offers a minimalist mobile interface for a simple home devices management.
 - It is designed to
   - Facilitate rapid navigation to any desired device in just two clicks, while still maintaining access to all of their controls.
-  - Deliver crucial information at a glance, such as "Is there someone in the house?", "Is there an open door or window?", or "Did some lightbulbs remain on ?"
+  - Deliver crucial information at a glance, such as "is my home secure?
+Is it occupied?
+Are there any lights turned on?
+If yes, how many?"

 ## Demo
 Here is a video presentation of the dashboard :